kleonova/kleonova/README.md

 - 👋 Hi, I’m @kleonova
-- 👀 I’m interested in JS, VUE, React, PHP (Laravel), Java.
+- 👀 I’m interested in Java, JS, VUE, React.

+<!--
 - 🌱 I’m currently learning Java.

-<!--
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 -->